Investigating the Health-related Quality of Life in Hepatitis C Patients with Liver Cirrhosis Using Oral Antivirals, Before and after the Treatment

 Aram Halimi

-Student Research committee, School of Public Health and Safety, Shahid Beheshti University of medical sciences, Tehran, Iran.
+Research Center for Social Determinants of Health, Research Institute for Endocrine Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran.
 Department of Epidemiology, School of Public Health and Safety, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

 Homayoon Bana Derakhshan